abiswasmw/stanford-dogs-classifier/README.md

 train_batches = prepare(ds_train)
 test_batches  = prepare(ds_test)
 ```

-Use the fit function to train the model.
-I also add a few callbacks for visualization (TensorBoard) and saving the model.
+Use the *[tf.keras.Model.fit()](https://www.tensorflow.org/api_docs/python/tf/keras/Model#fit)* method to train the model.
+I also like using a few callbacks for visualization (TensorBoard) and saving the model.
 ```
-import datetime

-log_dir = "logs/fit/" + datetime.datetime.now().strftime("%Y%m%d-%H%M%S")

 # Create a callback for visualization in TensorBoard
-# This will save training metrics inside the log_dir folder
+# This will save training metrics inside the "logs" folder
-tensorboard_callback = tf.keras.callbacks.TensorBoard(log_dir=log_dir,
+tensorboard_callback = tf.keras.callbacks.TensorBoard(log_dir="logs",
                                                       histogram_freq=1,
                                                       profile_batch=0 )